heather235/sust/README.md

 2) Combine data into single state values

 This data can be run in two methods:
-1) Using the provide Dockerfile
+1) Using the provided Dockerfile
 ```
 $ Docker build -t [your-image-name] .
 $ Docker run [your-image-name]